In a world where just about everything can be quantified, data is easy to come by.

 - Other methods of tracking body fat more accurately (e.g. DEXA, MRI, CT Scan, underwater weighing, bod pod, burn calorimetry) are more expensive and hence difficult to do on a regular basis to establish an actionable trend.

-- Your waist-to-height ratio is a great indicator of your metabolic health and more powerful than weight alone.
-As shown in the chart below, a waist to height ratio of around 0.5 seems to be ideal.
+- Your waist-to-height ratio is a great indicator of your metabolic health and is more powerful than weight alone.
+As shown in the chart below, a waist-to-height ratio of around 0.5 seems to be ideal.